Myra-Security-GmbH/myrasec-go/docs/setup.md

 # Setup myrasec-go

 To be able to access the Myra API using the myrasec-go lib, you need a API Key and API Secret.
 You can manage your API keys and other profile settings in the Myra user management on your profile page.
-Please make sure to note your API Secret as it is visible only once in the moment when you create new API Key.
+Please make sure to note and store in secure location your API Secret as it is visible only once in the moment when you create new API Key.

 ## Setup example
 ```go